The marimba is one of these instruments that kind of lives in the shadows.

 Sounds good?
 Then let’s start.

-A Little Bit of History and Some Facts
+A Little Bit of Marimba History

 The Marimba’s origins are not fully known, however, what is known is that “Marimba” was the name of a Zulu goddess, a tribe from South Africa.